-- Base aid floor funding at the 21-22 amount. - Continuing expansion of the Tuition Assistance Program (TAP) for part-time students. - Continuing the ability for incarcerated individuals to receive TAP. - North Country's request for a \$1.2 million DASNY match for further Nursing and Athletic Facility improvements on the heels of a generational construction and technical infrastructure upgrade. - \$8 million in Community College non-recurring direct operating support.
-Allocation method by college and spending guidelines are still undetermined.
+- Base aid floor funding at the 21-22 amount. - Continuing expansion of the Tuition Assistance Program (TAP) for part-time students. - Continuing the ability for incarcerated individuals to receive TAP. - North Country's request for a \$1.2 million DASNY match for further Nursing and Athletic Facility improvements on the heels of a generational construction and technical infrastructure upgrade. - Additional community college recurring restricted funding.
+North Country was awarded \$200K of an \$8 million fund to be invested in Healthcare Workforce and Mental Health initiatives.